bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 To add a *surround pair* one can visually select the candidate text and enter **S** followed by the *surround* character(s) of choice.

-It is even possible to add in *surrounding pairs* whilst in insert mode.
-Use a single `Ctrl-S` followed by the surround character(s) to create a surround on the current line.
-Use a double `Ctrl-S-S` to spread the surround over multiple lines.
-Note, in both cases the cursor will be inserted *between* the *surrounding pair*.
-The double `Ctrl-S-S` is especially useful for inserting curly braces in *C/C++/Java/JavaScript* type languages.

-Note, terminal Vim users need to make sure flow-control is disabled otherwise the above `Ctrl-S` will lock your terminal.
-I recommend starting Vim this way to avoid that issue, `stty -ixon && vim`.

 This plugin is a little harder to explain than it is to use, however once you *get it* you can't imagine life without it.